digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Aurora Serverless cluster has a MIN and MAX ACU
 - Cluster Adjusts based on load
 - Can go to 0 and be paused
-- Consumpton billing per-second basis
+- Consumption billing per-second basis
-- Same reslience as Aurira (6 copies across AZs)
+- Same resilience as Aurora (6 copies across AZs)
 - Infrequently used applications as you consume
 - New applications
 - Variable workloads
-- Unpredicatble workloads
+- Unpredictable workloads
 - Development and test databases
-- Multi-tentant applications
+- Multi-tenant applications

 ## Aurora Global Database

 - Cross-Region DR and BC
 - Global Read Scaling low latency performance improvements
 - ~1s or less replication between regions
-- No Impact on  DB perfromance
+- No Impact on  DB performance
 - Secondary regions can have 16 replicas

 ## Aurora Multi Master